actions-marketplace-validations/atirnayab_test-ci-cd/README.md

 The scripts and documentation in this project are released under the [MIT License](https://github.com/bump-sh/github-action/blob/master/LICENSE).

 ## Code of Conduct
-Everyone interacting in the Bump `github-action` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]().
+Everyone interacting in the Theneo `github-action` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]().